pulp/pulp/docs/sphinx/rest-api/consumer/profile.rst

    }
  ]

-Retrieve a profile By Content Type
+Retrieve a Profile By Content Type
 ----------------------------------

 Retrieves a :term:`unit profile` associated with a :term:`consumer` by